Applying for Student Financial Aid

 The type of aid will determine the application process.
 For federal aid, the Free Application for Federal Student Aid (FAFSA) is the application you have to complete.
 This must be done on an annual basis to continue receiving federal aid.

-To apply for Georgia state aid, you can use the FAFSA and/or the Georgia State Financial Application (GSFAPPS).
-Seniors should complete the GSFAPPS before graduating high school.
+To apply for Georgia state aid, you can use the FAFSA and/or the Georgia State Financial Application (GSFAPP).
+Seniors should complete the GSFAPP before graduating high school.
 Once completed, the application is good for the ten years after high school or equivalent time the student is eligible to receive the HOPE or Zell Miller Scholarship.

 In preparation for your first year of college, it might be ideal to fill out both applications.